hrr30-enzyme/contracts/README.md

-These contracts provide a decentralized way to post bounties on questions and compete to have the best answer to win the bounty.
+These contracts provide a decentralized way to post bounties on questions and compete to have the best answer to win the bounty on the Ethereum network.
 To post a question a user most post an initial bounty.
 To answer a question they must add to the questions bounty.
 Users can also vote for the answer they believe is best, but only if their address is first approved to vote.

 They were created using truffle with Ganache and tested with Remix and the Rinkeby network.